-It is also important to talk about your plans with the health and social care professionals looking after you.
+It is also important to talk about your plans with the health and social care professionals looking after you (pages 9 to 11).
 You may want to ask them about how serious your illness is and what might happen in the future.